State Drug Crimes and Penalties

 The federal government enforces U.S. drug laws primarily through the Drug Enforcement Agency (DEA).
 Whereas the DEA is concerned with punishing more sophisticated drug operations across state lines, state drug crimes tend to focus more on possession than the trafficking of large quantities.

-Suppose you reside in a state where marijuana is still an illegal, Schedule I narcotic.
-You are pulled over by law enforcement for speeding 5 mph over the limit in your local town.
+For example, suppose you reside in a state where marijuana is still a Schedule I narcotic.
+You are pulled over by law enforcement for speeding five miles per hour over the speed limit in your local town.
 The police officer that pulls you over smells an odor of marijuana as they approach your motor vehicle.
 In plain view, they notice a small baggy of the substance sitting in your car’s cup holder next to a pipe.
 The district attorney in your county charges you with possession of marijuana and drug paraphernalia.

 Common State Drug Crimes

 There are two drug crimes that are commonly charged at the state level, along with their inherent penalties:

 Being accused of possession of drugs can be a scary, trying time.

 The punishments for violating state drug laws run the gamut from fines to significant prison time, depending on the type of drug, the amount in your possession, and whether this is your first offense or if you have prior convictions.